PhilipHarries/apinate/README.md

 # Configuration-driven, single-binary arbitrary APIs

-*apinate* is a simple HTTP API that can be configured to run any back end script or command and display the output in a variety of formats.
+*apinate* is a simple HTTP API that can be configured to run any back end script or command, with parameters, and display the output in a variety of formats.
 It runs as a single binary, and is driven by a single configuration file.

 *apinate* can output JSON, YAML or raw text, and can output configurably templated HTML.